-The research sub-section coordinates research and collaborations in the division.
+The research team coordinates research and collaborations in the division.
 KenGen cooperates with national and international institutions in carrying out important research on various aspects of geothermal development.
 Some of the areas of cooperation have included:-

 - Geothermal exploration